Fighting serious organised crime and corruption in Albania: Testing messaging approaches

 PROJECT SUMMARY

 The aim of the research to test the effects of awareness-raising about corruption and SOC in Albania.
 Awareness-raising efforts are prominent in many counter-SOC and anticorruption policy strategies.
-This study tests five different messages that are hypothesized to have a positive influence in fostering supportive counter-SOC and anticorruption attitudes and resemble those that are most likely to be used in policy.
+This study tests five different messages that are hypothesised to have a positive influence in fostering supportive counter-SOC and anticorruption attitudes and resemble those that are most likely to be used in policy.

 The study aims to identify what types of messages might be useful and which ones should be avoided for policy makers.
 Research findings have the potential to enable policy makers to design more effective counter-SOC and anticorruption messaging strategies in the future, empowering them to better respond to some of the most significant threats to democracy, development and the rule of law in Albania specifically, with relevant insights for strategic communications elsewhere.